Lover I Don't Have to Love Lyrics

 Where's the kid with the chemicals?

-I thought he said to meet him here
+I thought he said he'd meet me here but I'm not sure

 We both forgot where your car was parked